littlehorse-enterprises/lh-user-tasks-bridge/README.md

-# LH UserTask UI
+# LittleHorse SSO Workflow Bridge

 This repository contains the code for:

-- `UserTasks UI` (Next.js)
+- `SSO Workflow Bridge UI` (Next.js)
-- `@littlehorse-enterprises/user-tasks-api-client` (Node Package That Interacts With The UserTasks API)
+- `@littlehorse-enterprises/sso-workflow-bridge-api-client` (Node Package That Interacts With The SSO Workflow Bridge API)

-This repository will help you interact with LittleHorse's UserTask API.
+This repository will help you interact with LittleHorse's SSO Workflow Bridge API.

 ## Overview